DALAI-project/Document_segmentation/README.md

 Then you need annotated data.
 This link (https://docs.ultralytics.com/yolov5/tutorials/train_custom_data/) provides information about that.
 The yolo models use yolo annotation format.

 In addition to training data, you are going to need to create a yaml file, that describes where the training data is located and the classes used in training.
-You can find an example yaml find in this repository.
+You can find an example yaml found in this repository.

 ### Training with Ultralytics models.